A history of references.

 1930s: “L’Atalante”

 — Directed by Jean Vigo, about newlyweds who set out on the Seine River in a houseboat.
 First, let me say that my man Jean, I think, could have been the GOAT.
-He made two films: Zero de Conduite in 1933 and then L’Atalante the next year, in which he died at 29 years old from tuberculosis.
+He made two films: Zero de Conduite in 1933 and then L’Atalante the next year, in which he died at 29 years old.
 The movies are exceptional and one can only dream of the heights awaiting. … I don’t have the right word to describe L’Atalante but the best word I do have is vibrancy.
 Even through its themes of cynicism and scenes of despair, there’s always something so luminous about the movie, achieved by its poetic shots and natural-feeling cinematography, sure, but mostly by its weary but still spirited characters.

 1930s: “Stagecoach”